Item

 Featured Item

-This photograph is part of the collection held by the Agence Khmère de Presse (AKP) and the Ministry of Information of Cambodia.
+This photograph shows people cheering the programme of the Kampuchea United Front for National Salvation (KUFNS, also known as FUNSK) [Front or Renakse].
+It may have been taken in Kratie on 2 December 1978.
+It was featured in the publication (French and English versions) entitled The People’s Republic of Kampuchea (1979).
+This photograph is part of the collection held by the Agence Khmère de Presse (AKP) and Cambodia’s Ministry of Information.
 This collection, which documents the early years of the People’s Republic of Kampuchea as photographed by the Vietnamese and a small team of Cambodian photographers, has not yet been classified or indexed.

 Read More